Septimis/ULTIMATE-rock-paper-scissors/README.md

 #### Spells
 Each category has an equal chance to activate the spell.
 Flat experience gains will be added **AFTER** multipliers have been added.
 Experience multipliers will stack with each other at the end of the game.
 For example, suppose you cast a +10 experience spell, a x2 experience bonus, and a x4 experience bonus.
 Your final score would be calculated by: *5 x margin x purchased Experience Bonus' x 2 x 4 + 10*.
 Some spell effects are permanent such as the Dwayne cards and the reduced cost of an experience bonus.
 Once you have unlocked these, they will be removed from the pool of available spells and can no longer be cast.
 ##### Common
- - +1-5 xp bonus on a win THIS game.
+ - +1-5 xp bonus THIS game regardless of outcome.
  - Set the background to a random (dark) color.
  - Randomize the scores.
 (Caution!
 This could not go in your favor!)
 ##### Rare
- - +20 xp bonus on a win THIS game.
+ - +20 xp bonus THIS game regardless of outcome.
  - Gain a x2 exp bonus THIS game.
  - You will win the **next** draw this game.
  - Reverse the scores (Caution!
 This could not go in your favor).